Elections are held at the Georgetown Hall, 1233 St.Rose Road, Cuba City, WI

 · A signature and address of witness is also required in Section 4- Certification of Witness

-5. Return your ballot via mail or drop off.
+5. Return your ballot via mail.
 Ballot must be received by 8 pm on election day to be counted.

 · The United States Postal Service recommends mailing your ballot at least one week before Election Day.